 There is little subtle about the book's surface humour — in the afterword, written in mock-scholarly fashion by one "Homer Whipple", much is made of the rampant homo-erotic undertones and the pathological blood-lust coursing through the narrative (though, ironically, he scoffs at the idea that "Hitler's" rabble-rousing lunatic of a hero could ever in real life take power.)

 Of course, such a man could gain power only in the extravagant fancies of a pathological science-fiction novel.
 For Feric Jaggar is essentially a monster: a narcissistic psychopath with paranoid obsessions.
 His total self-assurance and certainty is based on a total lack of introspective self-knowledge.
 In a sense, such a human being would be all surface and no interior.
-He would be able to manipulate the surface of social reality by projecting his own pathologies upon it, but he would never be able to share in the inner communion of interpersonal relation-
+He would be able to manipulate the surface of social reality by projecting his own pathologies upon it, but he would never be able to share in the inner communion of interpersonal relation- ships.

 Such a creature could give a nation the iron leadership and sense of certainty to face a mortal crisis, but at what cost?
 Led by the likes of a Feric Jaggar, we might gain the world at the cost of our souls.